timo007/bicon/plot.md

 batlow colour palette.

 ## --cnt contour
-Check what this actually does.
+This option might be redundant.
+Look into it.

 ## --inc increment
 When converting the contours to a grid, use this increment for the grid spacing.
 Format: loninc/latinc, where loninc is the longitudinal grid spacing in degrees, and latinc is the latitudinal grid spacing.
 Append an "m" to loninc and latinc if the grid spacings are in arc-minutes.
-The default is "15m/15m" (0.25°/0.25°).
+The default is 15m/15m (0.25°/0.25°).
 It makes sense to set loninc and latinc to the same values as used by the raw data which the contours were derived from.